All Products

 • You cannot configure port 6081 for pay-as-you-go Global Accelerator instances.

 • The port range that you specify for the listener determines the sum of the number of ports in the endpoint group that is associated with the listener and the number of IP addresses in the vSwitch.
-The number of ports in the endpoint group multiplied by the number of IP addresses of all vSwitches in the endpoints must be less than or equal to the number of listener ports.
-We recommend that you specify a larger port range for the listener.
+The number of ports in the endpoint group multiplied by the number of IP addresses of all vSwitches in the endpoints must be less than or equal to the number of listener ports We recommend that you specify a larger port range for the listener.

-Endpoint groups of intelligent routing listeners
+Endpoint groups for intelligent routing listeners

 Description